by-jp/www.byjp.me/content/notes/twitter/5041326716/index.md

 - imported
 - from-twitter
 ---
-eBuyer gets an A* on delivery, ordered last night on 'Super Saver 5 day delivery' and it arrived already\!
+eBuyer gets an A* on delivery, ordered last night on 'Super Saver 5 day delivery' and it arrived already!